industrial-edge/qr-code-scanner/docs/Implementation.md

 ### Initializing MQTT client

 Before publishing data to the IE Databus the MQTT Client needs to be initialized, the connection to the broker established and the loop for accessing the broker started.
-As the IE Databus is protected by user and password the credentials needs to be set before connection to the broker.
+As the IE Databus is protected by user and password the credentials needs to be set before connect to the broker.

-**Excerpt from main.py**
+**Excerpt from main.py:**

 ```python
      # Set username and password, must be created it databus configurator